maroua-akkari/Sparta-Environment-Lab/README.md

 4. Go into the directory containing the app.js file by running the command `cd /vagrant/app`

+5. Run the command `node app.js`

 Now your app is ready to open:

 Open up a web browser e.g. Chrome and enter http://development.local to see the app work.

-3. To end this session run the command `vagrant destroy` in the terminal.
+6. To end this session run the command `vagrant destroy` in the terminal.